KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

     ![Ords login](images/ords_url.png " ")

 Congratulations!
-You have finished the setup for this lab.
-You may now continue to the next lab.
+You have finished the setup for this workshop.
+You may now **proceed to the next lab**

 ## Learn More